Luis96920/wonderland-prompt/README.md

 ## Getting Started

 ### Hardware
 Currently will not work for non-Apple CPUs.
-Switch MPS to Cuda if needed.
+Switch MPS to CUDA if needed.